 MiCA regulations in Hungary 2024

-- Licensing and Registration: Companies providing services related to crypto-assets will be required to obtain a licence or register with the relevant regulatory authority.
+Licensing and Registration: In-service providers dealing with crypto-assets would be expected to get licensed or registered with the relevant regulatory authority.

-- Technical and Operational Security: Ensuring the safe and secure storage and transmission of crypto-assets.
+Technical and Operational Security: The storage and transmission of crypto assets are efficiently kept safe and secure.

 MiCA regulations in Ireland 2024

-- Transparency: Raising transparency standards to protect investors and consumers.
+- Transparency: Raising the standards to let investors and consumers be protected.

-- Anti-Money Laundering (AML): Strengthening policies and procedures to prevent money laundering and terrorist financing.
+- AML: Regulation of policies and procedures against money laundering and terrorist financing.

-- Operational Requirements: Establish standards for operational security, risk management, and data storage.
+- Operational Requirements: Provide for the basic standards of operation, including those relating to operational security, risk management, and standards of data storage.

 Timeline for Entry into the Force